openvswitch/openvswitch.github.io/support/config-cookbooks/userspace-tunneling/index.md

       ***HOST-A$ ovs-appctl tnl/arp/set &lt;bridge&gt; &lt;ip addr&gt; &lt;mac addr&gt;***

-      In the above test setup, the following arp entries has to set in case they are not present.
+      In the above test setup, the following arp entries have to be set in case they are not present.

       ***HOST-A$ ovs-appctl tnl/arp/set br-int 172.168.1.1 &lt;mac addr of br-phy1&gt;***